sylvaticus/SPMLJ/lessonsSources/03_-_ML1_-_Introduction_to_Machine_Learning/0301-MachineLearningMainIdeas.md

-# 0301 - Machine Learning main ideas
+# 0301 - Machine Learning -  main concepts

 We start our journey on Machine Learning from the perceptron algorithm.
 This is a linear classifier that historically has been a bit a pioneer in ML algorithms.
 We start from it due to its simplicity, and it will be the only algorithm that we will study in detail.